adamsilver/fdpb/06-an-inbox.md

 ## Success messages

 When the user submits the form, the selected emails will disppear from their inbox.
-When an action has been applied telling users is simply the respectful thing to do.
-Without one, they'll be left to guess what happened which can cause anxiety.
+When an action has been completed, telling users is simply the respectful thing to do.
+Not doing so leaves users to wonder what happened, if at all.

-In chapter 1, we designed and constructed an error summary panel that resides at the top of the page when there's an error.
+In chapter 1, we designed and constructed an error summary panel that resides at the top of the page.
 A success message needs a similar treatment with just a few tweaks.
 First is that instead of having red colouration, it should be green which is universally associated with success.
 And the content should be ‘You successfully archived 15 emails’ or similar.

 ![Success](.)